Skip to content

 Thymosin β4 has a real and genuinely interesting research record: as a master regulator of actin and cell migration, it drives angiogenesis, recruits repair cells, and — in animal models of heart, muscle, ligament, and skin injury — supports faster healing.
 There is even some human data, but it is for topical wound healing of chronic ulcers, not for the injected, injury-and-recovery use athletes actually want.
 What TB-500 does not have is the thing that matters for someone deciding whether to inject it: even one robust human trial for athletic recovery.
 Layered on top of that gap are three hard facts — it is unapproved, it is WADA-banned in tested sport, and the grey-market supply is unreliable and potentially contaminated.

 The honest position is not "TB-500 is proven" and not "TB-500 is worthless."
 It is this: the thymosin β4 science is a reason for researchers to run human trials, not a reason for athletes to self-inject an unregulated peptide.
 Until those trials exist, treat any confident human recovery claim about TB-500 as unproven.
-For where this peptide sits against the rest of the category, see our evidence-ranked guide to the best recovery peptides.
+For where this peptide sits against the rest of the category — and why its sliver of human wound-healing data still ranks it above BPC-157 — see our evidence ranking of the best peptides for recovery and healing, and our guide to vetted recovery peptide providers.
+The copper peptide GHK-Cu follows the same pattern from a different angle — real topical and gene-modulating science, but no human trial behind the injectable recovery claim.
+And thymosin alpha-1 — a cousin thymic peptide to TB-500's thymosin β4 — is the inverse case: a legitimate immune drug in disease, yet with zero proven recovery or performance benefit in healthy athletes.

 Frequently asked questions